aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 ### Windspeed

-Returning to the original scenario parameters we explore the impact of changing the windspeed, while assuming the atmospheric stability remains consant, in the figure below.
-In this case windspeed impacts both the parameters of the gaussian puff model and the natural ventillation rate in the single zone building infiltration model.
+Returning to the original scenario parameters we explore the impact of changing the windspeed, while assuming the atmospheric stability remains constant, in the figure below.
+In this case windspeed impacts both the parameters of the gaussian puff model and the natural ventilation rate in the single zone building infiltration model.

 ![svg](/images/building_infiltration_eg2_files/output_39_0.svg)